 5.8.3.2.1 NWDAF containing AnLF Registration in UDM

-For UE-related analytics, an NWDAF containing AnLF may register in UDM using the Nudm_UECM_Register service operation (see TS 29.503 [22] clause 5.3.2.2.8).
+For UE-related analytics or for analytics that involve UE-related data collection, an NWDAF containing AnLF may register in UDM using the Nudm_UECM_Register service operation (see TS 29.503 [22] clause 5.3.2.2.8).
 This is useful especially in scenarios of co-location of the NWDAF containing AnLF with other network functions (e.g., AMF, SMF) and in certain deployment models.
 Figure 5.8.3.2.1-1 illustrates the signalling flow.

 Figure 5.8.3.2.1-1: NWDAF containing AnLF registration in UDM